pitschr/knx-link/README.md

 The KNX Link Client is implemented in [Rust](https://www.rust-lang.org/) to allow a very quick cold-start and communication with the KNX Link Server.
 The biggest advantage is that no runtime (e.g. Java JDK) is required which runs the application natively.

+### How to install?

 The pre-build executables can be found on the [release page](https://github.com/pitschr/knx-link/releases).
-Just download it and save it as `knx-link-client` and make sure that the file is executable.
+Just download the latest version of `knx-link-client` and make sure that the file is executable.

-Reminder: If you are requesting the KNX Link Server from another machine, please make sure that the IP address of the machine list is white-listed on the KNX Link Server, otherwise your packets won't be accepted by the KNX Link Server for security reasons.
-See `server.allowed.addresses` setting of KNX Link Server.

-### How to install?

 #### For Linux, MacOs, Cygwin, MinGw
 Execute the bash script below.
 It will check if `curl` is installed and detect which